-A plan in your head is good.
-A well thought out plan on paper is even better.
-Writing a business plan doesn't have to be intimidating.
-Iowa offers many resources to assist you with developing a business plan.
+Writing a business plan does not have to be intimidating.
+IASourceLink offers many resources to help you write a business plan!

 Meet with a Counselor

 Several organizations throughout the state offer free one-on-one sessions with trained counselors.
 Counselors act as sounding boards as you move from evaluating your idea to planning your business and can address a number of start-up issues, including markets, competition, operations and your business plan.
 When you contact a potential counselor, be specific about what information you need and what kind of business you are starting so you can be matched with the best resource.